shur1m/one_brain_cell/README.md

 # one_brain_cell
  A flashcard app for your single brain cell.
-If you keep at it, you have two.
+Keep it up and we might have two.